With its dramatic landscapes of volcanoes, geysers, glaciers, hot springs and lava fields, Iceland makes for a magical hiking destination.

 Hiking, Hot Springs and Northern Lights (4 days)

-This tour is a great way to see plenty of Iceland in a short space of time – including the iconic Northern Lights.
+This tour by Icelandic Mountain Guides is a great way to see plenty of Iceland in a short space of time – including the iconic Northern Lights.
 The adventure begins with a hike through the Thingvellir National Park along the fault lines that show the rifting of the earth’s crust.
 Your guide will regale you with stories about the historical events that have taken place here and why it’s a UNESCO world heritage site.
 Next, you’ll drive on to the rest of the Golden Circle, namely the spouting springs of Geysir and majestic Gullfoss waterfall.
 Other highlights include a visit to the vast Nesjavellir geothermal power plant, a hike up the Sólheimajökull glacier, a chance to glimpse the Northern Lights, and the option of bathing in the Geothermal Baths of Fontana Spa.
 The tour ends in the Icelandic capital of Reykjavik.
 From $1,279 per person.

 Laugavegur Trek (11 days)